EnzoBnl/enzobnl/spark.md

 /** Holds a cached logical plan and its data */ case class CachedData(plan: LogicalPlan, cachedRepresentation: InMemoryRelation)
 ```
-This index don't holds any data directly.

-- Cached RDD are materialized as `RDD[CachedBatch]` that are optionally compressed columnar RDD
+- `InMemoryRelation` holds a memory optimized rdd are materialized as `RDD[CachedBatch]` whose memory format is columnar and optionally compressed.

 - Caching is shared among `LogicalPlan`s with same result, in `CacheManager`: